wcfrobert/ezweld/README.md

 0 & sin(45) & cos(45)\end{bmatrix}
 $$

-Apply the first transformation $[T]$ to obtain unit force expressed in x', y', and z'.
+Apply the first transformation $[T]$ to obtain unit force expressed in x', y', and z' local axis.

 ```math
 \{ v_{x'},  v_{y'} , v_{z'} \} = [T] \{ v_{X},  v_{Y} , v_{Z} \}
 ```

 Apply both $[T]$ and $[T_{45}]$ to get unit force expressed about the inclined local axis.
 Notice how we post-multiply $T_{45}$ because we want rotations to apply "intrinsically" (reading left to right).
-In other words, we want the 45 degree rotation about the local x' axis to occur after the first transformation.
+In other words, we want the 45 degree rotation to occur after the first transformation.

 ```math
 \{ v_{\parallel},  v_{\perp} , n_{\perp}\} = [T][T_{45}] \{ v_{X},  v_{Y} , v_{Z} \}